Slow-Cooked Shrimp with Spicy Tomato Sauce

 1 tsp ground coriander

-, (see the pinon post for information on achiote)
+1 tsp achiote, (see the pinon post for information on achiote)

 1 Tbsp tomato paste

-handful of green olives
+handful of green olives, with pimento (optional)

 broth, or water, about 2-3 cups